 Call us to book an appointment with our experienced relationship counsellor

-We are fortunate to have two experienced and knowledgeable relationship counsellors on our team here at Inner Melbourne Clinical Psychology, Dr Mariel Sanchez-Rockliffe and Georgia Pierakos.
+We are fortunate to have three experienced and knowledgeable relationship counsellors on our team here at Inner Melbourne Clinical Psychology, Dr Mariel Sanchez-Rockliffe, Georgia Pierakos and Liz Storey.
 Their practical approaches create a safe and comfortable environment in which to explore difficulties and realise positive change.

-To book an appointment with Mariel or Georgia call our support team on (03) 9376 1958 or complete our online booking form here.
+To book an appointment with Mariel, Georgia or Liz, call our support team on (03) 9376 1958 or complete our online booking form.